KaranveerB/Open-Smart-Shutdown/README.md

 # Open Smart Shutdown (WIP)
-A cross-platform, open source tool to automate conditional shutdowns, similar to [AMP WinOFF](http://www.ampsoft.net/utilities/WinOFF.php).
+A QT based cross-platform open source tool to automate conditional shutdowns, similar to [AMP WinOFF](http://www.ampsoft.net/utilities/WinOFF.php).

 This can help in various cases such as
 * Shutdown after downloading a game (based on low network and disk usage)